djmsampson/layout2/tbx/layoutdoc/index.md

 **Version 2.4**

-GUI Layout Toolbox is a layout manager for creating MATLAB graphical user interfaces that resize gracefully.
+GUI Layout Toolbox is a layout manager for creating MATLAB&reg; graphical user interfaces that resize gracefully.
 The classes supplied can be used in combination to produce virtually any user interface layout.

 With GUI Layout Toolbox, you can:
 - Arrange MATLAB user interface components horizontally, vertically, or in grids